G5JDA/SOTAtoADIF/README.md

   LoTW copes with airborne contacts).
 I guess the user could use their home QTH if they are sure all contacts are from there.
 Not much gain over ON6ZQ, but I guess worth adding for completeness in version > 1.
 - [ ] We could use pyinstaller to create a less complicated way to use this program for users not familiar with python
+  - maybe this is the best option for Windows?
+  - not needed for linux, latest (LTS) releases of major distros are already at least python3.10

 ## Getting Started / How to Use